Franpin/TopoLogic/README.md

 TL;DR
 ---
-This repository contains the source code of **TopoLogic**, [An Interpretable Pipeline for Lane Topology Reasoning on Driving Scenes](https://arxiv.org/abs/2405.14747).
+This repository contains the source code of **TopoLogic**, [An Interpretable Pipeline for Lane Topology Reasoning on Driving Scenes](https://papers.nips.cc/paper_files/paper/2024/file/7116cda41d75d580bae15d9e484a8466-Paper-Conference.pdf).

 TopoLogic is the first to employ an interpretable approach for lane topology reasoning.
 TopoLogic fuses **the geometric distance of lane line endpoints** mapped through a designed function and **the similarity of lane query in a high-dimensional semantic space** to reason lane topology.
 Experiments on the large-scale autonomous driving dataset OpenLane-V2 benchmark demonstrate that TopoLogic significantly outperforms existing methods in topology reasoning in complex scenarios.

 Updates
 ---
+- [2025.5.26] 🔥New work [TopoPoint](https://github.com/Franpin/TopoPoint) is released.
 - [2024.10.6] Code and Model are released.
 - [2024.9.26] TopoLogic is accepted by NeurIPS 2024.
-- [2024.5.23] TopoLogic paper is released at [arXiv](https://arxiv.org/abs/2405.14747)
+- [2024.5.23] TopoLogic paper is released at [arXiv](https://arxiv.org/abs/2405.14747).
 ## Table of Contents
 - [TopoLogic: An Interpretable Pipeline for Lane Topology Reasoning on Driving Scenes](#topologic-an-interpretable-pipeline-for-lane-topology-reasoning-on-driving-scenes)
   - [Table of Contents](#table-of-contents)